 So, while I initially envisioned this as a summer reading list, it will work just as well for any other season.
 So, don’t fret if you can’t make it through all six by the end of August.

-In no particular order and with something for every mood — fiction, non-fiction, short stories, adventure, intrigue, beauty, drama, and humor — a book list for now and always.
+In no particular order and with something for every mood — fiction books, non-fiction books, short story books, adventure books, books of intrigue, beauty, drama,and humor — a book list for now and always.

 Girls on Fire by Robin Wasserman: The synopsis is as follows, “On Halloween, 1991, a popular high school basketball star ventures into the woods near Battle Creek, Pennsylvania, and disappears.
 Three days later, he’s found with a bullet in his head and a gun in his hand—a discovery that sends tremors through this conservative community, already unnerved by growing rumors of Satanic worship in the region.”This book is an incredible portrayal of a dark, sexually-fraught friendship, a study of how we fall in love with our friends in surprising and unusual ways.
 A suspenseful read that also manages to feel intimate from beginning to end.
 I might have read all 373 pages in one sitting.